jwelsch/CommandLineLib/README.md

 The minimum (inclusive) allowed value of a value argument.
 ### ShortName
 A short descriptor for the argument.
 Used in generating help.
+### ValueCaseSensitive
+Setting to True will make the values on EnumValue and EnumCompound arguments case sensitive.
+If False they will not be case sensitive.
 ***
 ## Automatically Generated Help
 CommandLineLib can automatically generate command line usage help text.
 Make sure that the arguments have at least the Description named parameter set.
 For best results, set the ShortName named parameter for value arguments, as well (switch and compound arguments default to using their Identifier).